edgedb/edgedb/docs/stdlib/json.rst

     db> select <json>cal::to_local_date(datetime_current(), 'UTC');
     {'"2019-04-02"'}

-Additionally, any :eql:type:`Object` in EdgeDB can be casted as a :eql:type:`json` type.
+Additionally, any :eql:type:`Object` in EdgeDB can be cast as a :eql:type:`json` type.
 This produces the same JSON value as the JSON-serialized result of that said object.
 Furthermore, this result will be the same as the output of a :eql:stmt:`select expression <select>` in